pojala/electrino/README.md

 # electrino

+:warning: **Do not use this in production.
+This project is in its early stages** :warning:

 A desktop runtime for apps built on web technologies, using the system's own web browser engine.

 Electrino is an experimental featherweight alternative to the popular and powerful [Electron](https://github.com/electron/electron).
 It implements a minuscule portion of the APIs available in Electron, but the output app size is much smaller.